What is Processed Identity?

 Processed Identity is a website that explores the creative processes graphic designers from around the world use when developing brand identities.

-Created out of my passion for the creative process of logo and branding, Processed Identity is a resource for clients to gain insight into how designers work and what they can expect when developing a visual identity.
+Created out of my passion for the creative process of logo design and branding, Processed Identity is a resource for clients to gain insight into how designers work and what they can expect when developing a visual identity.
 It illustrates the benefits that only a customized and structured process can achieve and serves as a source of inspiration for graphic designers as well.

 Visit Processed Identity